Socialism in Finland: Interwar Era

-The SKP would often send in agents into Finland, trying to influence the public to either bring back the Red Guard or to influence and use other socialist or communist parties as their puppets in elections.
-However, this did not work, as the EK would often capture their informants and agents.

 Wartime and Socialism

-Many socialists and conservatives worked together during the Winter War against the Soviet Union, because they saw the importance in Finnish independence, this led to the rise and creation of organizations such as the Union of Finnish Brothers-In-Arms, these organizations were also made as a counter-balance against the Finland–Soviet Union Peace and Friendship Society, which was a Soviet-backed anti-war propaganda organization.
+During the Winter War against the Soviet Union, socialists would cooperate with non-socialists, because they saw Finnish independence as more important.
+This led to the rise and creation of organizations such as the Union of Finnish Brothers-In-Arms, which were organizations also made as a counter-balance against the Finland–Soviet Union Peace and Friendship Society, a Soviet-backed anti-war propaganda organization.

-Following the Winter War, sympathizers to the Soviet Union and her actions were removed from the Social Democratic Party.
+Following the Winter War, sympathizers to the Soviet Union were removed from the Social Democratic Party.
 These sympathizers became known as the "six", and they set up their own faction within parliament known as the 'Socialist parliamentary group'.
 The Continuation War, was a controversial topic within many mainstream parties, and it was opposed by many socialists, who viewed it as a war of aggression and saw it as unjustifiable for the Finns to be allied with Nazi Germany.
-This sentiment only grew as the war took more and more of a toll on Finnish living standards and as the war turned to a stalemate in East Karelia, leading to the formation of the Peace opposition group.
+This sentiment only grew as the war lengthened, turned to a stalemate in East Karelia, and worsened Finnish living standards, leading to the formation of the Peace opposition.

 During the Continuation War, communists would attempt to organize a resistance movement in Finland to end the war with the Soviet Union.
-Infrastructure sabotage and espionage for the Soviet Union was the main method of resistance, however for Soldiers who refused to enter service and fight in East Karelia against the Soviet Union became known as the Metsäkaarti (Forest Guard).
+Infrastructure sabotage and espionage for the Soviet Union was the main method of resistance.
+Soldiers who refused to enter service and fight in East Karelia against the Soviet Union became known as the Metsäkaarti (Forest Guard).
 Olavi Laiho, who led the Forest Guards in Turku, was a communist that spied for the Soviet Union, and also the last Finn to be executed.
 During the Continuation War and the Lapland War, there were 32,186 deserters, of which a large amount were communists, or at least anti-fascists, mostly refusing service due to Finland's Brothers-in-Arms policy with Nazi Germany.
-In Hämeenkyrö, Kittilä and Kolari were the largest concentrations of deserters or Forest Guards, there were an approximate 100 Forest Guards, which represented around 10% of the reservists in the municipality.
+In Hämeenkyrö, Kittilä and Kolari were the largest concentrations of deserters or Forest Guards, there were an approximate 100 Forest Guards, which represented around one tenth of the reservists in the municipality.
 In Tampere, a socialist youth resistance movement would oppose the war by performing domestic terrorism against trains and public infrastructure.